 Packing in Luggage

 As mentioned above, one great use of luggage is to pack all of the clothing and supplies each family member needs into their own piece of luggage for the week of the move.
-But it’s also a great idea to fill any luggage you have with clothing that has to be moved.
+But it’s also a great idea to fill any luggage with clothing that must be moved.
 Luggage is intended for storage of clothing and offers greater protection than a cardboard box, so you should take advantage of luggage as a packing container for your move.
 Because of the protection that luggage provides, consider using it to pack some of your more expensive or delicate clothing items.

 Using Clothing as Packing Material

-- Consider using either some of the clothing that you placed in your donation pile as packaging material to wrap and protect breakable items as you pack them (instead of paying for bubble wrap).
+- Consider using some of the clothing you placed in your donation pile as packaging material to wrap and protect breakable items as you pack them (instead of paying for bubble wrap).
 You can donate the clothing after the move.